 Fatigue is an integral aspect of living with lupus.
 Dr. Berman asked the group to define what fatigue means in their lives.
 A member said, "No matter how much I rest, I still feel tired.
 Even if I had a wonderful night's sleep."

 "That is the perfect description of what fatigue means for those living with lupus," Dr. Berman told the group.
 While healthy people will come home from work after a hard day and be fatigued, she explained, after they sleep and rest, they are refreshed.
 That isn't the case for people living with lupus.
-For people who don't deal with lupus every day, "The best way for them to understand what fatigue and lupus is like is by saying its like dealing with the flu."
+For people who don't deal with lupus every day, "The best way for them to understand what fatigue and lupus is like is by saying it's like having the flu."
 Dr. Berman added.
 "Nothing you can do seems to make the fatigue any better.
 Also, over time the more and more you experience fatigue, the more chronic it becomes.

 Dr. Berman defined fatigue as "an overwhelming, sustained sense of exhaustion and decreased capacity for mental and physical work."
 This is in contrast to chronic fatigue, which is defined as "unpleasant, unusual, abnormal or excessive whole-body tiredness, disproportionate to or unrelated to activity or exertion and present for one month."
 As a person living with lupus, you may experience fatigue from a slight exertion, such as showering or making breakfast.
-That is what distinguishes the fatigue someone living with lupus experiences from other people.
+That is what distinguishes the fatigue someone living with lupus experiences from that of other people.

 Fatigue is very a very common complaint among those living with lupus.
 Dr. Berman said that research estimates 40% of lupus patients have persistent severe fatigue, meaning that the fatigue stays for a long period of time.
 However, in her practice she believes that almost 100% of people living with lupus experience fatigue.

 Medications can cause or contribute to fatigue as well.
 Dr. Berman stressed that every person is different and therefore will experience medications differently.
 If you are doing well on your current medications, then there is no reason to believe you will not do well in the future.
-Below is a list of medications that may contribute to fatigue.
+Below is a list of medications that may contribute to fatigue, however.

-While fatigue is a common experience, Dr. Berman believes both patients and health care professionals do not know enough about how to manage fatigue well.
+While fatigue is a common experience, Dr. Berman believes both patients and healthcare professionals do not know enough about how to manage fatigue well.

-Dr. Berman said doctors generally do not do a good job addressing their lupus patients' concern about fatigue because many other issues seem to take priority during each appointment.
+Dr. Berman said doctors generally do not do a good job addressing their lupus patients' concern about fatigue because many other important medical issues seem to take priority during each appointment.
 She asked the group to think about questions they would like their doctor to ask them in order to better understand their fatigue.
 She then shared some of the questions she asks her patients.

 In addition to working with your doctor, there are things you can do on your own to help beat fatigue.
 Many of these techniques deal with managing your own expectations of what you should be able to do.